 Our Farmstand CSA is completely free-choice.
 You can pick up any day of the week at our farm stand on Hinesburg Rd, anytime of day.
 There is no set quantity from week to week, so you can pick up as much as you want, whenever you want.
-In exchange for your membership, you receive free credit at the farm stand, so everything you buy at the farm stand is discounted throughout the season.
+In exchange for your membership, you receive free credit at the farm stand, so everything you buy at the farm stand is essentially discounted throughout the season.

 The summer Farmstand CSA runs from mid-May through mid-November, as our farmstand is open.
 Our Delivered CSA shares are delivered June through October.

 During the summer season pick-up is available everyday at the farm stand on Hinesburg Rd.